osieckiAdam/PhotoLibrary/README.md

-# PhotoLibrary Lightning Web Components Sample Application for Recruitment process
+# PhotoLibrary Lightning Web Components Sample Application

 Formal requirements for this application were following:
 To build an image search app: